canvasxyz/okra/node-api/README.md

 ### Transaction

-Transactions are opened as either the `ReadOnlyTransaction` or `ReadWriteTransaction` subclass.
-Only one read-write transaction can be open at a time.
+The easiest way to open trasactions is using the managed `read` and `write` methods on the `Tree`.
+However, they can also be opened manually using the `ReadOnlyTransaction` and `ReadWriteTransaction` class constructors.
+If you manage transactions yourself, you must only try to open read-write transaction at a time.
+The `Tree` uses an internal `PQueue` with `{ concurrency: 1 }` to enforce this for transactions opened with `tree.write(...)`.

 ```ts
 export type Bound = { key: Key; inclusive: boolean }